The Challengers (TV series)

-The Challengers was a Canadian biographical television series which aired on CBC Television from 1979 to 1980.
+The Challengers is a Canadian biographical television series which aired on CBC Television from 1979 to 1980.

 Premise

 This series profiled various successful Canadians.
 Its debut on 26 January 1979 featured a winning squash player, a rodeo performer and a hockey skate blade inventor.

 Scheduling

 The half-hour series was broadcast Fridays at 10:00 p.m.
 (Eastern) from 26 January to 30 March 1979.
 Additional special hour-long episodes were broadcast in 1980, on 11 January, 8 February and 2 April.